apenella/go-docker-builder/README.md

 Below there is a recipe to build docker images using `go-docker-builder`:

-1. Create a docker client from docker client SDK
+1. Create a docker client from the Docker client SDK
 ```go
 dockerCli, err = client.NewClientWithOpts(client.FromEnv)
 if err != nil {